Engin-Boot/capture-behavior-of-a-visit-counter-prajyotture/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given Visitors Often less on weekdays
+  Given Visitors are less on weekdays
-  When The count of visitors is less compared to the weekends Then We say Visitor Count reduced on weekdays.
+  When The count of visitors is less compared to the weekends Then Visitor Count is less on weekdays.

 Scenario: Alert when seating capacity is full